-If you’re looking to build a career in marketing and communications, our BSc Marketing is an brilliant starting point.
+If you’re looking to build a career in marketing and communications, our BSc Marketing Communications is a brilliant starting point.

 You’ll learn all about how to use marketing to respond to the needs of the digital economy and the constantly changing expectations of social media-savvy consumers.